ColeDeanShepherd/Data_Oriented_Programming/README.md

     6. Create PR
     7. Get code reviews & address feedback
       * Anticipate comments others might have on your PR, and add explanations as comments to your source code.
       * There will almost always be feedback.
 Don't take it personally.
+Gently push back if you disagree.
       * Don't get too personally attached to your code - it might be re-written or removed in the future.
       * Re-test code!
     8. Update branch with changes from production if necessary